Compare UK Secured Loan Rates from Specialist Lenders

 Pepper Money Secured Loans

-Specialist UK lender for self-employed, contractors, and applicants with credit history.
+Specialist UK lender for self-employed, contractors, and borrowers with credit history — with the deepest adverse-credit tier structure on our panel.

-Best for: Self-employed applicants with limited or complex income evidence
+Best for: Self-employed applicants with one year of accounts or accountant's certificate

 Read review →